DreamsForSchools/appinventor-sources/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Describe a new feature for MIT App Inventor
+about: Describe a new feature for DFS - AppMaker
 labels: 'feature request, status: new'
 ---